 deciding whether or not to re-elect them on the basis of how well they have served citizens.

+Explain that all people born in the United States are citizens, while some people become citizens after moving to the Unites States from another country.
+Understand that some residents of the United States are not citizens, but are still members of the community with rights and responsibilities.

-Describe the qualities of a good citizen, drawing on examples from history, literature, informational texts, news reports, and personal experiences.
+Evaluate the qualities of a good citizen or member of the community, drawing on examples from history, literature, informational texts, news reports, and personal experiences.

 Clarification Statements:

-Students should listen to and read folktales, contemporary fiction, and biographies from the United States and around the world that illustrate the values of civic-mindedness and civic engagement on the part of individuals and groups.
-They should be able to describe connections and interactions between characters that show citizenship in action.
-Note that the grade 1 Standards for Reading in the Massachusetts English Language Arts and Literacy Framework ask students to describe the connection between two individuals, events, ideas, or pieces of information in a text.
+Students should listen to and read folktales, contemporary fiction, and biographies from the United States and around the world that illustrate the values of civic-mindedness and civic engagement on the part of individuals and groups from diverse backgrounds.
+They should be able to describe characters’ interactions that show citizenship in action.
+Note that the grade 1 standards for reading in the Massachusetts English Language Arts and Literacy Framework ask students to describe the connection between two individuals, events, ideas, or pieces of information in a text.

-Students should learn and use academic language to describe the qualities of a good citizen, (e.g., well-informed, honest, reliable, respectful, polite, yet firm in speaking up to defend fairness).
+Students should learn and use academic language to describe the qualities of a good citizens or community members, (e.g., well-informed, honest, reliable, respectful, polite, yet firm in speaking up to defend fairness).

-Topic 2: Geography in the context of the world
+Topic 2.
+Geography: places to explore

 Supporting Question: How can maps help people locate places and learn about them?

-Define a map as a representation of space and a tool for identifying locations and features.
+Explain that a map represents spaces and helps one identify locations and features.

-Identify and use language for cardinal directions (north, east, south, west) when locating and describing places on a map; use a map to identify the location of major cities and capitals (e.g., Boston, Massachusetts, Washington D.C., Mexico City, Mexico) and describe factors that explain why they are located where they are.
+Identify and use language for cardinal directions (north, east, south, west) when locating and describing places on a map; use a map to identify the location of major cities and capitals (e.g., Boston, Massachusetts, Washington D.C., Mexico City, Mexico) and investigate factors that explain why these locations became important cities.

 Clarification Statement: Students should be exposed to a variety of maps, ranging from local to world, connected to the grade 1 curriculum.
-These maps should be used for a variety of purposes, such as locating where stories and events in literary and informational texts or in the news take place, where students in the class have family connections, how to find a route from one place to another, how to know where mountains, valleys, or rivers are.
+These maps should be used for a variety of purposes, such as locating where stories and events in texts or in the news take place, where students in the class have family connections, how to find a route from one place to another, how to know where mountains, valleys, or rivers are.

 Explain that a city that is called a capital is the center of government for a state or nation.